Frogman7/SimpleAutoDiscovery/README.md

 This is more or less a 'proof' of concept at this point, has minimal testing from me, and definately shouldn't be considered production ready.

 #### Planned Features
-- Asynchronous support on client when searching for servers
 - Support for UDP multicasting
-- Nuget package